Nesdood007/ssgtools/bin/GenIndex/Readme.txt

     Date should be formatted as YEAR-MONTH-DAY where all 3 categories are numbers
   YAML:
     The YAML parsed here doesn't understand structure, so any nested YAML variables will NOT work as expected.
 Therefore, do not nest them.

+Files in the Directory:
+    .ignore - A List of UNIX File PAths to ignore .index (root only) - Lists where all Generated Indicies will be.
+        Format:
+            Each entry will consist of the following (one entry per line): <Source Directory> <Destination Directory> [<Header Template> <Content Template> <Footer Template>]